bxparks/AceTime/tests/validation/ExtendedHinnantDateTest/README.md

 ## Compiling the HinnantDate Test Data Generator

-The `Makefile` assumes that you have already compiled the `../../../tools/compare_cpp/test_data_generator.out` program.
-Type the
+The `Makefile` attempts to compile the `../../../tools/compare_cpp/test_data_generator.out` program if it does not find it.
+Sometimes you may need to manually recompile it.
+Type the following:
-following:

 ```
 $ cd ../../../tools/compare_cpp
+$ make clean
 $ make
 ```